PS-Wizard/School/FYP/academics/lit_review.typ

 In an empirical analysis of the KLAS engine, Brange mentions that the use of Iterative Deepening along with PV-Ordering caused the average search time to decrease by 28.7% on average. @Brange[p.47]

+== Advanced Alpha-Beta Variations

+=== Principle Variation Search (PVS) / Negascout
+PVS or Negascout is an optimization of alpha-beta that exploits move ordering.
+Assuming the first move is likely best, PVS searches it with a full window [$alpha, beta$] to determine its exact value.
+Subsequent moves are searched with a minimal window (typically [$alpha, alpha+1$]) to quickly verify they score no better than the first move.
+These narrow window searches are significantly faster because they produce more cutoffs.
+If a minimal window search fails, indicating a move may actually be superior PVS, it searches it again with the full window to find its true value.
+In this case, the algorithm takes the cost of a re-search, but with good move ordering this situation is rare enough that the approach remains beneficial overall. @marsland[p.9] @parallel_chess_searching[p.40] @tessaract[p.22]

+=== MDT(f)
+MTD(f), short for Memory-enhanced Test Driver with node f, takes a different approach from PVS by performing multiple minimal window searches that converge on the minimax value.
+Instead of searching once with a full window, it starts with an initial guess (typically from a previous iteration or transposition table) and repeatedly searches with minimal windows around that guess.
+If the search yields a value $>= beta$, the true value is at least $beta$, so the algorithm searches again with a higher window.
+If the search yields $< beta$, the value is below $beta$, prompting a search with a lower window.
+This process continues until the bounds converge on the exact minimax value.

+This approach performs less work per individual search since minimal windows produce more cutoffs, but it requires searching multiple times.
+As such, a strong transposition table is essential to avoid redundantly re-computing positions across multiple passes.
+In practice, MTD(f) can outperform PVS when combined with effective hashing @negascout.
+Despite its promise, PVS remains more widely adopted due to its simpler implementation and less strict dependency on transposition tables.

+== Move Ordering Heuristics
+Move ordering is critical for pruning effectiveness, as it establishes the threshold against which other positions are evaluated and thus subsequent inferior branches can be quickly ignored @parallel_chess_searching[p.31] @alphadeepchess[p.22].
+Several heuristics exist to improve move ordering:

+=== Transposition Table Move (TT Move)
+The intuition behind the TT Move ordering is that the transposition table stores previously searched positions along with their best moves.
+So, when an engine encounters the same position, the table tells it what move was best last time.
+Depending on the depth, it's fair to assume that the same move is still probably very good since it's not just a heuristic guess from the evaluation function but a proven score from the search itself.
+This is the key idea behind prioritizing TT moves.
+Thus, transposition tables help both avoid re-computation and improve move ordering. @parallel_chess_searching[p.37] @marsland[p.13]

+=== MVV-LVA
+The Most Valuable Victim - Least Valuable Aggressor (MVV-LVA) is a simple yet reasonably effective heuristic for ordering captures.
+It prioritizes positive material trades; for example, ordering a pawn capturing a queen ahead of a queen capturing a pawn.
+The idea is simple, winning material is good, and doing so without risking your valuable pieces is even better.
+This heuristic is fast to compute and works well because captures that win material often cause beta cutoffs. @alphadeepchess[p.42] @mastering[p.11] @Brange[p.34] In an assessment of the KLAS engine, MVV-LVA ordering resulted in the single biggest performance impact, decreasing execution time by 68.5% @Brange[p.45], which is evidence of its effectiveness.

+=== Killer Heuristics
+Killer moves are aliases for non-capture moves that caused beta cutoffs at the same depth in sibling positions.
+The key insight is that if a move was strong enough to cause a cutoff in a position at this depth, that move is likely to do the same at other positions at the same depth too, and as such searching this move early is probably beneficial.
+Typically, the two most frequently occurring "killers" at each level of the search tree are tracked, and a quiet move that matches a tracked "killer" is given a bonus score to prioritize it amongst other quiet ones @parallel_chess_searching[p.38] @alphadeepchess[p.
+42-p.43] @marsland[p.
+12].

+=== History Heuristic
+The History Heuristic tracks how often a move causes a beta cutoff across the entire search tree.
+Generally, this is done by maintaining a table indexed by `[from_square][to_square]`, incrementing the score each time that move causes a cutoff.
+Unlike killers, history is *global across all depths and positions* and thus captures broader patterns about which moves tend to perform well.
+The history heuristic is often applied to sort the remainder of the non-capture moves after other ordering schemes like killer moves have been applied @marsland[p.12] @parallel_chess_searching[p.39].

 #pagebreak()
 #bibliography("refs.bib", style: "harvard-cite-them-right")